greenrd/topgit/README.md

 commits is undefined; look at them only in the topic branches themselves.
 Currently, two files are defined:

-- '.topmsg': Contains the description of the topic branch in a mail-like format, plus the author information, whatever Cc headers you choose or the post-three-dashes message.
+- `.topmsg`: Contains the description of the topic branch in a mail-like format, plus the author information, whatever Cc headers you choose or the post-three-dashes message.
 When mailing out your patch, basically only a few extra mail headers are inserted and then the patch itself is appended.
-Thus, as your patches evolve, you can record nuances like whether the particular patch should have To-list / Cc-maintainer or vice-versa and similar nuances, if your project is into that.
-'From' is prefilled from your current `GIT_AUTHOR_IDENT`; other headers can be prefilled from various optional 'topgit.*' git config options.
+Thus, as your patches evolve, you can record nuances like whether the particular patch should have To-list / Cc-maintainer or vice-versa and similar nuances, if your project is into that.  `From` is prefilled from your current `GIT_AUTHOR_IDENT`; other headers can be prefilled from various optional `topgit.*` git config options.

-- '.topdeps': Contains the one-per-line list of branches this branch depends on, pre-seeded by `tg create`.
+- `.topdeps`: Contains the one-per-line list of branches this branch depends on, pre-seeded by `tg create`.
 A (continuously updated) merge of these branches will be the "base" of your topic branch.

-  **IMPORTANT**: DO NOT EDIT '.topdeps' MANUALLY!!!
+  **IMPORTANT**: DO NOT EDIT `.topdeps` MANUALLY!!!
 If you do so, you need to know exactly what are you doing, since this file must stay in sync with the Git history information, otherwise very bad things will happen.

-TopGit also automagically installs a bunch of custom commit-related hooks that will verify whether you are committing the '.top*' files in a sane state.
-It will add the hooks to separate files within the 'hooks/' subdirectory, and merely insert calls to them to the appropriate hooks and make them executable (but will make sure the original hook's code is not called if the hook was not executable beforehand).
+TopGit also automagically installs a bunch of custom commit-related hooks that will verify whether you are committing the `.top*` files in a sane state.
+It will add the hooks to separate files within the `hooks/` subdirectory, and merely insert calls to them to the appropriate hooks and make them executable (but will make sure the original hook's code is not called if the hook was not executable beforehand).

-Another automagically installed piece is a '.git/info/attributes' specifier for an 'ours' merge strategy for the files '.topmsg' and '.topdeps', and the (intuitive) 'ours' merge strategy definition in '.git/config'.
+Another automagically installed piece is a `.git/info/attributes` specifier for an `ours` merge strategy for the files `.topmsg` and `.topdeps`, and the (intuitive) `ours` merge strategy definition in `.git/config`.

 Remote handling